ibm-cloud-docs/vpc/par-viewing.md

 Public Address Ranges for VPC is only available for evaluation and testing purposes for users with special access.
 {: beta}

-You can view public address ranges with the UI, CLI, and API.
+You can view public address ranges with the console, CLI, and API.
 {: shortdesc}

-## Viewing public address ranges in the UI
+## Viewing public address ranges in the console
 {: #view-par-ui}
 {: ui}